Gemini 11: Flight

-Arabian Peninsula (top left) and northeast Africa (bottom) as seen from the orbiting Gemini 11 spacecraft at an altitude of 340 nautical miles during its 27th revolution around Earth.
+Arabian Peninsula (top left) and East Africa (bottom) as seen from the orbiting Gemini 11 spacecraft at an altitude of 340 nautical miles during its 27th revolution around Earth.
 (Taken with a modified 70 mm Hasselblad camera.)

 The direct-ascent rendezvous and docking with the Agena vehicle was achieved approximately 94 minutes after lift-off, depending on the on-board computer and radar equipment with only minimal assistance from ground support.

 Gemini 11 used the rocket on its Agena target vehicle to raise its apogee to 853 mi, the highest Earth orbit ever reached by a crewed spacecraft at the time.
 The perigee was 179 mi, and maximum velocity (at perigee) was 17967 mph.
-The apogee record stood until the Polaris Dawn in 2024; men have achieved greater distances from Earth by flying to the Moon in the Apollo program.
+The apogee record stood until Polaris Dawn in 2024; humans have achieved greater distances from Earth by flying to the Moon.
 (Note: If Apollo had progressed as planned, the record would have been broken by the E mission, a medium Earth orbital test of the complete Apollo spacecraft, with an apogee of 3500 nmi planned to be flown in March 1969.
 But the first Lunar Module was not ready in time for the D mission planned for December 1968, which was a low Earth orbit test (see List of Apollo missions).
 Therefore, the E mission was cancelled and replaced with the D mission in March, and Gemini 11's apogee record stood.)
 The maximum operational altitude of the Space Shuttle was much lower, at 386 mi for the STS-31 flight in 1990.
 The September 2021 SpaceX flight of Inspiration4, while having an apogee higher than most Space Shuttle flights, only reached 585 km.